Article 17 of the 1996 Constitution of Chad states that:

 |1981 African Charter on Human and Peoples' Rights||State Party|

-Malabo Protocol on Amendments to the African Court of Justice and Human Rights
+Malabo Protocol on the African Court of Justice and Human Rights

 Police Use of Force